Comiso

 Comiso (U Còmisu) is a comune of the Province of Ragusa, Sicily, Southern Italy.
-As of 31 December 2023, its population was 30,086.
+As of 31 December 2025, its population was 30,437.

+and there are 3,334 foreign residents, representing 11.0% of the total population.
+The largest foreign community is the one from Tunisia, accounting for 38.9% of all foreigners in the area, followed by Romania and Albania.

 History

-In the past Comiso has been incorrectly identified with the ancient Greek colony of Casmene in Magna Graecia.
+In the past, Comiso has been incorrectly identified with the ancient Greek colony of Casmene in Magna Graecia.